wottle/HDI-45-Adapters/README.md

 </p>

 This adapter consists of a PCB, long 2.0mm pitch headers, either a straight female HD-15 or DA-15 connector, and a diode (for the VGA version).
 A 3D-printable case is included, which is crucial for pin alignment and adapter stability.
 While you could use this as a bare PCB, you would likely need to secure it to the back of the machine with double-sided tape.
 I highly recommend using the 3D-printed case, which can be inexpensively printed in resin at JLC3DP.

+## Pre-made Versions
+If you don't want to go down the adventure of building your own, I partnered with Joe's Computer Museum to sell pre-assembled units in 3d printed cases.

+You can find the DA-15 version [here](https://jcm-1.com/product/hd-45-to-da-15-video-port-adapter/) and the HD-15 verion [here](https://jcm-1.com/product/hd-45-to-hd-15-video-port-adapter/).
+Making these is possible for probably about the proce you can get them from JCM, so you can really only save money if you need to make multiple.

 ## Components Needed